astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 catchup = False
 ```

-You would see the first run at `2021-01-14T14:00:00+00:00` if the current date were before that and before the `start_date`.
-If the current calendar date was after the `start_date`, you would see the first run start at the beginning of the most recent hour.
+If the current calendar date was before the `start_date`, you would see the first run begin on the clock at `2021-01-14T14:00:00+00:00`, but the `execution_date` will be set as `2021-01-13T13:00:00+00:00`.
+If the current calendar date was after the `start_date`, you would see the first run start at the beginning of the most recent hour and the execution date is one hour less.
+If a task fails and you re-run it, the `execution_date` doesn't change.

+> **Note:** At the time of writing, the relative measurement of the `execution_date`, the `schedule_interval`, and the calendar date is currently up for discussion in the Airflow community and you are encouraged to share your thoughts.
+Information about joining the mailing list can be found [here](https://airflow.apache.org/docs/apache-airflow/stable/project.html#:~:text=Developer's%20mailing%20list%3A%20dev%2Dsubscribe,subscribe%40airflow.apache.org).

-> This is powerful because you can use that hard interval to further refine your watermarks and obtain data created **right up until the DAG starts running**.
+This concept as a whole is powerful because you can use that hard interval to further refine your watermarks and obtain data created **right up until the DAG starts running**.
 With that, you now have near-real time change data capture capabilities.
 Furthermore, the consistency and high-availability allows for SLAs to be set on this data (and in Airflow), something extremely difficult in a streaming solution.

-To do this:
+To adjust your watermarks for near-real-time:

 1. If your interval is always going to be the same, in `table_1.sql`, you could hardcode your `low_watermark` adjustment to be: